G4brym/Connected-Words/README.md

 # Connected Words

-Connected word is a very simple mobile game, where the player needs to find all words that contain a given list of letters, inspired by [this game](https://play.google.com/store/apps/details?id=com.wordgame.words.connect).
+Connected word is a very simple mobile game, where the player needs to find all words that can be built using a given list of letters, inspired by [this game](https://play.google.com/store/apps/details?id=com.wordgame.words.connect).

 This game is built using the [Godot Engine](https://godotengine.org/) and has an integration with